 - While it is possible to convert unqualified leads into customers, the churn rate is sky-high.

 - Have completed, or are in the process of completing your nurture campaign cycle.

 - Are in control of their own buying cycle, completing their own educational research.

 - Have brainstormed and listed their exact needs in a solution.

 - Have a clearly defined budget to work with and are researching solutions within their means.

 - Customers that come from qualified leads typically have low churn rates because they close on their own terms.

-While generating new business is the ultimate goal, qualified sales leads are a major step in the process.
+While generating new business and increasing the conversion rate is the ultimate goal, qualified sales leads are a major step in the sales process.
 So how do you define qualified sales leads?
-Internally, your company’s sales and marketing departments can work together to define your own parameters for qualified and unqualified leads.
+Internally, your company’s sales and marketing departments can work together to define your own parameters for both types of leads.
 Get customer service involved in the process too, since they have experience training customers and are knowledgeable about churn rates and reasons.

 Is coming up with your own definitions tougher than you thought?
 It doesn’t have to be.
 Start by brainstorming your ideal buyer – their background, industry, size, everything.
 This will help you discover the experience and problem-solving skills you need to build off of.
 After your buyer personas are defined, you’ll need to determine your marketing qualified and sales qualified leads.

 Make sure that your website and blog are filled with content that can be consumed for each stage in the sales cycle.
 This ensures that unqualified leads can learn more about your company and in turn, learn more about their needs.
 Qualified and successful leads can also continue their educational processes and since you’re already monitoring and scoring their website activity, simultaneously push themselves through the sales funnel.